AmigaPCI/AmigaPCI-MainBoard/AmigaPCI_PCI_Dev_Guide.md

 $9FD1 0000|$9FDF FFFF|Type 1 Configuration Space
 $9FE0 0000|$9FFF FFFF|I/O Expansion Space

-### 2.3.1 Memory Space Access
+### 2.2.1 PCI Memory and I/O Space Access

+All PCI devices are assigned a base address during configuration, either by AmigaOS option ROMs or Prometheus software.
+Access to PCI devices during normal operation will occur via the base address assigned.

-### 2.3.2 Type 0 Configuration Access
+### 2.2.2 PCI Type 0 Configuration Access

-Accesses to each device on the PCI bus is possible by implementing the correct offset from the base address.
-Some examples are below.
+The Type 0 configuration space of each device on the PCI bus can be accessed by probing the correct address.
+The addressing scheme is described below.
+The data bit order shown in the tables is aligned to big endian accesses from the CPU.
+The host bridge automatically byte swaps the data bus in both directions.
+Thus, any data on the CPU side of the bridge will be in big endian order.
+Conversely, any data on the PCI side of the bus is in little endian order.
+Becuase of the byte swapping, it is critical to consider how the data will be presented when referencing tables in the PCI specifications.
+Address translation that may be required is implemented by the host bridge.
+For example, AD(1:0) must be $0 for accesses to the Type 0 Configuration space.
+To support this, the host bridge automatically sets AD(1:0) = 00 during this access type.
+The devloper may choose to read or write a byte, word, or long word at any appropriate address alignment without affecting the Type 0 Configuration access by the host bridge.

-Table 2.3.2a Configuration Space Access
+Table 2.2.2a Configuration Space Access
 Address Bits|Description
 -|-
-31:20|Type 0 configuration space.
+31:20|Type 0 configuration space ($9FC).
 19:15|Device to Access.
 See Table 2.3.2b.
 14:11|Reserved.
-Should be 0x0.
+Should be $0.
 10:8|Value identifying the function ID of target slot.
 7:2|Configuration Register Offset.
-1:0|Port Size
+1:0|Byte start address.
+Defined by CPU.

-Table 2.3.2b Device Access
+Table 2.2.2b Device Access
 A[19:15] Binary|Result
 -|-
 00001|Host bridge.